UMAprotocol/UMIPs/UMIPs/umip-157.md

 #### Finding the Closing Incentive Pool size for e

 Step through all events between the last validated bundle's end block and `e`.
-For each event, compute the incentive fee charged to `e` using the steps in [this section](#computing-uba-fees).
-Add this incentive fee to the starting incentive fee until you get to `e`.
-Now you have the incentive pool size at the time of `e`.
+For each event, compute the total incentive fee charged to `e` using the steps in [this section](#computing-incentive-fee-using-incentive-pool-size-running-balance-and-incentive-curve-for-e).
+Break down the incentive fee into the LP Fee and the Balancing Fee by following [these steps](#breaking-down-the-incentive-fee).
+Each of these events preceding `e` should add their `BalancingFee` to the Incentive Pool, where the Balancing Fee is negative for rewards and positive for penalties (i.e. penalties add to the pot and rewards are withdrawn from the pot).

 #### Selecting Incentive Curve for Bridging Event